Classroom and Event Support Specialist (2 Positions)

-Serves as a member of a team providing direct support to academic programs and administrate departments to ensure the sound delivery of video and audio programming, presentations, classroom content and other digital media.
+Serves as a member of a team providing direct support to academic programs and administrative departments to ensure the sound delivery of video and audio programming, presentations, classroom content and other digital media.

-Accountable for providing direct support to academic programs and administrative departments to ensure the sound delivery of video and audio programming, presentations, classroom content and other digital media.
+Accountable for providing direct support to academic programs and administrate departments to ensure the sound delivery of video and audio programming, presentations, classroom content and other digital media.

 Participates in regularly scheduled or limited scope projects as assigned.

 Accountable for supporting physical A/V installations across campus including those found in

 classrooms, conference rooms, multi-purpose spaces, digital signage, and department specific installations.

 Accountable for providing direct event support by operating video cameras, audio mixers, public address sound systems, placing microphones and podiums, and ensuring presentation materials are queued and accurately displayed.

 Accountable for documentation of client interactions, incidents and requests.

 Accountable for communication about problems and resolutions according to defined standards of practice.